JordanK37/Catscript/README.md

 * bool - a boolean value
 * list<x> - a list of value with the type 'x'
 * null - the null type
-* any - any type of value
+* object - any type of value